Greening the Southeast Side

 About Greening the Southeast Side

-The Healing House is an interactive public art greenhouse that focuses on enlightening the senses and spirit to promote healing and sustainability.
+The Healing House, created by Sam Kirk, is an interactive public art greenhouse, powered by solar panels, that focuses on enlightening the senses and spirit to promote healing and sustainability.
 Using a combination of plants, natural materials, and art installations, the Healing House compliments and contributes to the existing environment while providing a space to engage in sustainable creative practices to further support our communities.

 The Healing House is constructed with materials that prioritize durability and benefit the natural environment.

 To develop Healing House, Sam Kirk worked with the Southeast Environmental Taskforce to understand the needs of the Southeast Chicago community.
 It’s Southeast side location at Urban Growers Collective in Schafer Park allows residents to engage with the work, and determine how this art piece can contribute to long-term community efforts.

 Bessemer Park Mural

 This mural’s concept, painted by Eduardo Luna, includes imagery of nature and how climate change impacts the people, animals and plants that call this community home.

 Mural on Southeast Environmental Task Force Office Building